breadyboy749/IT-TechBytes/_posts/GettingStarted/NetworkingBasics/2023-01-06-LANNetwork.md

 <br/>

 # What is a LAN Network?
-LAN is an acroynm that stands for local area network and refers to a computer network composed of IP addresses that fall into what is called the `private IP address space`.
+LAN is an acronym that stands for local area network and refers to a computer network composed of IP addresses that fall into what is called the `private IP address space`.
 You can check out our article on [What is an IP Address] to learn more about this topic.
 One of the easiest ways to think about a LAN network is to think of your internet network that you have at home.
 You probably have a router that was given to you by your Internet Service Provider that you connect all of your devices to at home.
 That is a LAN network!
 \
 <br/>